blmiranda/nextescapade/README.md

-# WishingTo
+# NextEscapade

- A web app designed to help keep track of the products we want to buy in the future
+A web app designed to help keep track of the trips we want to do in the future